pip-services/pip-services-docs/content/en/python/commons/errors/error_category.md

 > `static` Misconfiguration: str = "Misconfiguration"

 #### InvalidState
-Errors caused by incorrect object state..
+Errors caused by incorrect object state.
 For example: business calls when the component is not ready.
 > `static` InvalidState: str = "InvalidState"